nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Finds student with the specified `ID`.

 Examples:
-* `find 12345678` will find a person with student ID of `12345678` and display their details.
+* `find 12345678` will find a person with studentId of `12345678` and display their details.

 <br>